Giving Nature Tools So It Can Thrive

 How do they manage it?

-Simply Natural Farms forego toxic fertilizers and pesticides, relying instead on permaculture practices, organic pest control systems, and the production of their own soil amendments and “secret sauce” of a bio-fertilizer.
-All geared toward producing the tastiest, healthiest crops possible.
+Simply Natural Farms forego toxic fertilizers and pesticides on their farms and their organic nursery.
+Instead they rely on permaculture practices, organic pest control, and homemade soil amendments.
+They even have a “secret sauce” of a bio-fertilizer.
+This is all geared toward producing the tastiest, healthiest crops possible.

-Neem, as it turns out, grows remarkably fast, with trees reaching up to 13 feet in their first year, under favorable conditions.
-That’s why at Simply Natural Farms they line their fields with rows of these trees, providing their crops with natural barriers that both shelter them from the wind and keep diseases away.
+Neem, as it turns out, grows remarkably fast.
+Under favorable conditions, the trees reach up to 13 feet in their first year.
+Simply Natural Farms lines their fields with rows of these trees.
+The border provides their crops with natural barriers that shelter them from the wind and keep diseases away.

 Their general approach to agriculture is one of ecological awareness and natural solutions.
-Their land blooming with wildlife—jungle cats, big snakes, tarantulas, and many other bugs—they have a similar attitude towards all of it: It’s there.
+Their land blooming with wildlife—jungle cats, big snakes, tarantulas, and many other bugs.
+They maintain a similar attitude towards all of it.
+It’s there.
 Simply Natural Farms believes in working with the land, not against it.

 Let nature be, assist where you can, and then step back and let it do its job.